PeterUlz/TranscriptionFactorProfiling/README.md

 Binaries should be put in ./Software/

 ## Trim and align
+FastQ files are trimmed stripping away anything between base 53-113.
+This should still contain the most central 60bp of a hypothetical 166 bp fragment and thus be the portion of the fragment that is closest to the nucleosome dyad.

 `
 usage: trim_and_align.py [-h] -fq FASTQ_FILE -s NAME [-o OUTDIR] [-k]
                          [-t THREADS] [-step START_STEP] `

+## Trim from BAM file
+Single-end aligned BAM files can also be diretly manipulated uing trim_from_bam_single_end.py This is useful when the FastQ files are short than 113 bp.
+However, in order to increase speed the BAM loses a lot of details: CIGAR strings, sequence is replaced with all "A"s (in order not to look up the reference sequence)
+The trimmed BAM is still good for coverage analyses, though.
+`
+usage: trim_from_bam_single_end.py [-h] -i IN_FILE -o OUT_FILE -l LENGTH
+`

 ## Calculate copy-number alterations